enkidulan/presentations/source/2019-02-IoC-and-DI/index.rst

 Other DI
 ========

-Lot of DI frameworks have other types of injection beyond those presented above, for example ``pytest``:
+Lot of DI frameworks have other types of injection, for example ``pytest``:

 .. code-block:: python